When You Multiply Exponents Do You Add Them

 History and Development

 The concept of exponents dates back to ancient civilizations, with early notations appearing in Babylonian mathematics.
-However, the systematic use of exponents and the development of algebraic rules came much later.
+That said, the systematic use of exponents and the development of algebraic rules came much later.
 Mathematicians like Nicole Oresme in the 14th century began to explore the idea of fractional exponents and their properties.

 The formalization of exponential notation and the rules governing their manipulation occurred primarily during the Renaissance and the early modern period.
 Mathematicians such as René Descartes and Isaac Newton played key roles in establishing the notation and principles we use today.
 The rule of adding exponents when multiplying was gradually refined and incorporated into the broader framework of algebra, becoming an essential tool for solving equations and modeling mathematical relationships.